 As with any company operating in our field, we grapple with a growing number of local, national and international laws and regulations.
 These laws are often complex, sometimes contradict other laws, and are frequently evolving.
 Laws may be interpreted and enforced in different ways in various locations around the world, posing a significant challenge to our global business.
-This ambiguity includes laws and regulations possibly affecting our business, such as those related to data privacy and security, pricing, taxation, intellectual property ownership and infringement, anti-money laundering, anti-corruption, product liability, consumer protection, financing, payment authentication, point-of-sale lending, machine learning, economic and financial sanctions, trade embargoes, and export control.
+This ambiguity includes laws and regulations possibly affecting our business, such as those related to data privacy and security, pricing, taxation, intellectual property ownership and infringement, anti-money laundering, anti-corruption, product liability, consumer protection, financing, payment authentication, point-of-sale lending, machine learning, and export control.
 Changes to such laws and regulations could cause us or third-party partners on which we rely to incur additional costs and change our or their respective business practices in order to comply.
-See "-Data Protection and Privacy" and